-IV.
-CONNECTED VEHICLE EFFORTS IN EUROPE AND THE MIDDLE EAST
+4 CONNECTED VEHICLE EFFORTS IN EUROPE AND THE MIDDLE EAST

 Many of the large connected vehicle research projects in Europe are at least partially funded by the European Commission, national governments, and industry partners.
-These projects are often characterized by the large consortia involved in conducting the work, which often include representatives from automakers, suppliers, universities, municipalities, and other government agencies.
+Work on these projects is often characterized by the large consortia with representatives from automakers, suppliers, universities, municipalities, and government agencies.

-Figure 15 shows the geographical distribution of projects throughout Europe/Middle East.
+Figure 18 shows the geographical distribution of projects throughout Europe/Middle East.
 Many projects in Europe are spread across several countries; for mapping purposes, such projects are assigned to the country of their lead coordinator.